 Cognitive psychologists rely on rigorous scientific methods to research the human mind.
 In many cases, this involves using experiments to determine if changes in an independent variable result in changes in the dependent variable.

 For example, a memory experiment might involve having randomly assigned participants taking a series of memory tests to determine if a certain change in conditions led to changes in memory abilities.
 By using rigorous empirical methods, psychologists are able to accurately determine that it is the independent variable causing the changes rather than some other factor.

-Important Topics In Cognitive Psychology:
+Important Topics and Theories In Cognitive Psychology:

 As mentioned previously, any mental event is considered a cognitive event.
 There are a number of larger topics that have held the interest of cognitive psychologists over the last few decades.

 As you might imagine, studying what’s happening in a person thoughts is not always the easiest thing to do.
 Very early in psychology’s history, Wilhelm Wundt attempted to use a process known as introspection to study what was happening inside a person’s mind.
 This involved training people focus on their internal states and write down what they were feeling, thinking, or experiencing.
 As you might imagine, this approach was extremely subjective so it did not last long as a cognitive research tool.

 To study the human mind, cognitive psychologists have developed different models to represent how thinking works.
 One of the most popular of these is the information-processing approach.

 In this approach, the mind is thought of much like a computer.
 Thoughts and memories are broken down into smaller units of knowledge.
 As information enters the mind through the senses, it is then manipulated by the brain which then determines what to do with the information.
 Some information triggers an immediate response.
 Other units of information are transferred into long-term memory for future use.

 Units of Knowledge